 a) VirtualResUtilizaiton.

-b) This KPI describes utilization of virtualised resource (e.g. processor, memory, disk) that are allocated to a network slice instance.
-It is obtained by the usage of virtualised resource (e.g. processor, memory, disk) divided by the system capacity that allocated to the network slice instance.
+b) This KPI describes utilization of virtualised resource (e.g. processor, memory, disk) that are allocated to a network slice.
+It is obtained by the usage of virtualised resource (e.g. processor, memory, disk) divided by the system capacity that allocated to the network slice.
 It is a percentage, The KPI type is Ratio.

-Note: In the present document, this KPI is for the scenario when NF is not shared between different network slice instances.
+Note: In the present document, this KPI is for the scenario when NF is not shared between different network slice.

 c)